 Let’s take a closer look at these neurotransmitters.
 Dopamine acts on the pleasure centers of the brain.
 It’s released in the brain after consuming alcohol, which causes a euphoric feeling immediately after drinking.
 Over time and with continued use, the brain begins to associate drinking alcohol with pleasure.
 If this association is strong enough, dopamine may be released when even just thinking of alcohol.
 Then, after drinking, even more dopamine is released.
 If you’ve wondered, “why do I crave alcohol?” this dopamine interaction is a key driver of cravings.

 In addition to dopamine, serotonin also affects our mood.
-More specifically, decreased levels of serotonin can lead to depression.
+More specifically, decreased levels of serotonin can lead to various mental health conditions, including depression.
 This is why people with depression often take serotonin reuptake inhibitors (SSRIs) such as Zoloft and Prozac to increase their levels of circulating serotonin.
 SSRIs can improve mood and resolve depressive symptoms.
 Because serotonin is a mood stabilizing neurotransmitter, decreased levels can lead to anxiety.
 While excessive alcohol use can lead to a surge in serotonin, a sharp decline follows.
 This decline when sobering up contributes to ‘hangxiety.’
 Regardless of how often you drink, whether that’s binge drinking, daily drinking, or other types of drinking habits, you’re susceptible to this common serotonin interaction.

 Alcohol affects natural endorphin levels

 The same ‘boom and bust’ of dopamine and serotonin that can lead to ‘hangxiety’ also applies to endorphins.
 The body uses endorphins to manage stress and pain.
 So, when alcohol is first consumed, and endorphin levels increase, people may feel less stress.
 This is why alcohol can have a calming effect and is a key reason why many people drink.
 However, when these endorphin levels become depressed and decrease after blood alcohol levels decrease, the drop-off of endorphins can lead to anxious feelings.
 The decrease in endorphins not only causes hangxiety, but also makes us feel less equipped to handle the normal stressors of the upcoming day.
-Work stress, family stress, and other influences can feel even more overwhelming and can make us want to drink even more to seek relief.
+Work stress, family stress, social anxiety, and other influences can feel even more overwhelming and can make us want to drink even more to seek relief.
 This is an unhealthy coping cycle that can be broken with the support of online alcohol treatment.

 Alcohol-related dehydration affects our mood

 If you’ve experienced thirst, a pounding headache, and dry skin after drinking, you’re likely familiar with alcohol-induced dehydration.
-Excessive alcohol consumption causes physical symptoms like dehydration, especially if you didn’t adequately hydrate when drinking.
+Excessive alcohol consumption causes hangover symptoms like dehydration, especially if you didn’t adequately hydrate when drinking.
 What you may not know is that dehydration and decreased water intake can also affect our mood.
 Research shows that decreased water intake can negatively affect people’s sleep cycles, positive emotions, calmness, and satisfaction.
 Thus, decreased water consumption and the resulting dehydration can also contribute to day-after-drinking anxiety.
 On the other hand, better hydration, glowing skin, more restful sleep, and more energy are among the benefits of sobriety that I get to witness firsthand in my patients.

 How to address hangxiety

-- Hydrate to address the negative effects of dehydration
+- Hydrate to address the negative effects of dehydration and other physical hangover symptoms

 - Increase endorphins by doing an activity like exercise, hiking, or walking